 The seasonal influenza immunisation programme in England aims to protect those who are most at risk of serious illness or death following influenza infection.
 Here we look at England’s flu vaccine uptake for people aged 65 years and over, as well as how the UK compares internationally.

-Between 2007 and 2017, the UK had some of the highest levels of flu vaccination coverage among those aged 65 and over, compared to other OECD countries.
-In 2017, 72.6% of registered patients aged 65 and over were immunised.
-The Netherlands and the UK consistently have the highest levels of flu vaccine coverage, while Finland, Denmark and Germany generally have the lowest levels of coverage.
+Between 2007 and 2019, England had some of the highest levels of flu vaccination coverage among those aged 65 and over compared to other OECD countries.
+In 2019, 72% of registered patients aged 65 and over were immunised.
+The Netherlands and the UK have among the highest levels of flu vaccine coverage, while Finland, Denmark and Germany have the lowest levels of coverage.

 About this data